Copyright for staff

 Digital copying and communicating

-To ensure compliance the University requires that copying and communication of online copyright material is managed via Course Reserves.
+To ensure compliance, the University requires that copying and communication of online copyright material is managed via Course Readings.

 Radio, television and podcasts